hoytpr/Lacto_genome/metadata.md

 Assembly readfile names: `L_lactis_S1_LALL_R1.trim.Gtrim.fixed.fastq`, `L_lactis_S1_LALL_R2.trim.Gtrim.fixed.fastq`

 All G-trimmed and re-paired reads were divided into to 1-million read "chunks" **[see Script 3 and notes about output names](/scripts.md#thresh01)**.
-These `.fastq` files containing 1M-4M reads each are created by `split` and then concatenated together at 1M read intervals to be tested for the best assembly.
-Subsequently, the use of ≤4M reads was found to provide good overall genome coverage and for identifying plasmid elements, while higher numbers (8M) could be used with read mapping.
+These `.fastq` files containing 1M-4M reads each are created by `split` and then concatenated together at 1M read intervals to be tested for the optimal assembly.
+Subsequently, the use of ≤4M reads was found to provide good overall genome coverage and to identify plasmid elements.
+Higher read numbers (*e.g.* 8M) could be used with read mapping.
 **[Script 4](/scripts.md#cat01)**

 For testing and assemblies 2M reads `fastq` files were named according to the number of 1M reads "chunks" used.
 For example; 2M reads files were named: `LacR1aaab.fastq`, and `LacR2aaab.fastq`.
 Similarly, 4M read `fastq` files were named: `LacR1aaabacad.fastq`, and `LacR2aaabacad.fastq`.

 #### Pre-Assembly (Assembly with plasmids)

 Initially 8M reads were assembled using SPAdes 3.15.0 ([Citations](/citations.md#cit04)) using the `--careful` and `--plasmid` options as in **[Script 5](/scripts.md#scr05)**.
-This step allowed for the visualization and removal of any plasmid sequences from the genomic assembly.
+This step is important for the visualization and separation of plasmid sequences from the genomic assembly.

 <a name="band01"></a>
 Plasmid output assembly graph pathways (`.gfa` files) are the most important part of this output.
 In this case the file `assembly_graph_after_simplification.gfa` is output.
 The `.gfa` file was opened using `Bandage` v.
 0.8.1 [http://rrwick.github.io/Bandage/](http://rrwick.github.io/Bandage/) ([Citations](/citations.md#cit06)).
 The default assembly graph image created (colored by read depth) is shown below: